 Jehovah's Witnesses believe they are spiritually enlightened and their religion is God's channel of communication.
 All other faiths are thought to be false and dominated by Satan the Devil.
-WT Sept 1989
+Watchtower Sept 1989

 Therefore it's not likely that a dedicated, baptized Jehovah's Witness who wants to get married, would consider someone who is not an equal.
 A baptized JW who loves their religion, would always date another baptized JW (of the opposite sex of course).